Ramadan fasting rules require Muslims to abstain from food, water,

 Dua to break fast is recommended

-What Breaks the Fast in Ramadan?
+What Breaks the Fast — Ramadan Fasting Rules

 The following actions break the fast